NEW

 TOWARD ANOTHER SHORE

-In addition to being a gifted visual artist, Alex was an insightful chronicler of his life and times through his memoir writing and short fiction.
-Toward Another Shore, his novella-in-stories, is a tale of characters embracing a destination far from the one to which they set out.
+Though known for being a gifted visual artist, Alex was an insightful chronicler of his life and times through his memoir writing and short fiction.
+Toward Another Shore, his novel-in-stories, is a tale of characters embracing a destination far from the one to which they set out.

 In 1956, fifteen-year-old Ted—a lonely boy drawn to the water and woods surrounding his small town of Harrison Hot Spring, BC—is overwhelmed by his feelings when he meets the bad boy Wade.
 Over the next decade, the story tracks Ted’s blossoming into a young man and his unrequited love for his mercurial friend.

 We learn of their rapturous early years ranging over the area’s mountains, their falling out after high school over Ted’s sexuality.
-Their separation, during which Ted experiences a surprisingly wild pre-Stonewall gay Vancouver—house parties, dance clubs, saunas—all under the constant threat of police harassment.
+Their separation, during which Ted experiences love and loss in a surprisingly wild pre-Stonewall gay Vancouver—house parties, dance clubs, saunas.

 The final story delves further into Ted and Wade’s shared past, bringing the cycle of their friendship forward another revolution.